Comparison of C Sharp and Java: Enumerations

 Both languages define enumerations, but they are implemented in fundamentally different ways.
 As such, enumerations are one area where tools designed to automatically translate code between the two languages (such as Java to C# converters) fail.

 C# has implemented enumerations in a manner similar to C, that is as wrappers around the bit-flags implemented in primitive integral types (int, byte, short, etc.).
 This has performance benefits and improves interaction with C/C++ compiled code, but provides fewer features and can lead to bugs if low-level value types are directly cast to an enumeration type, as is allowed in the C# language.
 Therefore, it is seen as syntactic sugar.
-In contrast, Java implements enumerations as full featured collection of instances, requiring more memory and not aiding interaction with C/C++ code, but providing additional features in reflection and intrinsic behavior.
+In contrast, Java implements enumerations as full featured collection of instances, requiring more memory and not aiding interaction with C/C++ code, but providing added features in reflection and intrinsic behavior.
 The implementation in each language is described in the table below.